-- Thou shalt explain the controls of thy design: If your plane has Activation Groups, uses VTOL slidebar, have gun/cannon-based thrusters, or if it have nonstandard uses of Pitch/Roll/Yaw/Throttle/Trim input, tell us.
+- Thou shalt explain the controls of thy design: If your plane has Activation Groups, uses VTOL slidebar, have gun/cannon-based thrusters, or if it makes nonstandard use of Pitch/Roll/Yaw/Throttle/Trim input, tell us.

 - Thou shalt learn from others' designs: Learn how their designs are built, how their codes work, etc., and try to incorporate them into your next build.